thoth-station/adviser/docs/source/pipeline.rst

 * :class:`Context <thoth.adviser.context.Context>` - context carried during the whole resolver run; states all the necessary information for pipeline units and for predictor
 * :class:`PipelineBuilderContext <thoth.adviser.pipeline_builder.PipelineBuilderContext>` - context used during pipeline creation by :class:`PipelineBuilder <thoth.adviser.pipeline_builder.PipelineBuilder>` if pipeline configuration was not explicitly provided - see :ref:`unit section for more information <unit>`
-* :class:`Beam <thoth.adviser.beam.Beam>` - simply, `beam <https://en.wikipedia.org/wiki/Beam_search>`_, a pool of states kept
+* :class:`Beam <thoth.adviser.beam.Beam>` - simply, `beam <https://en.wikipedia.org/wiki/Beam_search>`__, a pool of states kept

 Beam is an abstract data type maintained by resolver that keeps track of pool of states that are about to be (possibly) resolved.
-This pool can have restricted width which limits number of states kept in memory and limits number of states considered during resolution.
+This pool can have :ref:`restricted width <beam_width>` which limits number of states kept in memory and limits number of states considered during resolution.

-It's possible to request a history plot for beam size and the highest rated stack score for introspection purposes using the ``--plot`` option or by calling :func:`Beam.plot <thoth.adviser.beam.Beam.plot>`.
+It's possible to request a history plot for the beam size and the highest rated stack score for introspection purposes using the ``--plot`` option or by calling :func:`Beam.plot <thoth.adviser.beam.Beam.plot>`.
 The figure below shows beam history during resolution of 1000 TensorFlow software stacks by sampling the state space using :ref:`adaptive simulated annealing <annealing>`.
-CVE penalization was the only :ref:`pipeline step <steps>` used during resolution, resolver did approximately 2500 resolution rounds to score 1000 software stacks (``limit`` parameter to adviser).
-It took approx. one and half minute to produce these 1000 stacks on a local machine, considering just 5 most recent libraries in a stack formed out of ``tensorflow`` and ``flask`` packages.
+CVE penalization was the only :ref:`pipeline step <steps>` used during the resolution process, resolver did approximately 2500 resolution rounds to score 1000 software stacks (``limit`` parameter to adviser).

 .. image:: _static/beam_history_plot.png